-This chopped salad, with two kinds of beans, cubes of cheese, crunchy greens, and a tangy balsamic vinaigrette makes an easy weeknight meal.
+This Southwestern Chopped Salad, with two kinds of beans, cubes of cheese, crunchy greens, and a tangy balsamic vinaigrette makes an easy weeknight meal.

 You can use a variety of cheese.
-I have mixed cheddar, Monterrey jack, colby, brick, and others and they were all great in this.
-You could definitely add other vegetables that you have on hand , like bell peppers or onions.
+I have mixed cheddar, Monterey jack, colby, brick, and others and they were all great in this.
+You could definitely add other vegetables that you have on hand , like bell peppers, onions, or corn.
 Don’t hold back!

 If you try it on your kids, please report back to me!

 We make this one all the time.
 And if you love salads for dinner as much as we do, this Buffalo Chicken Salad is on constant rotation too.
 Enjoy! xx